 The nozzle is a narrow element attached to the extruder, which is used to direct the flow of material throughout the entire printing process.
-If you notice problems with extrusion – the material cannot be loaded, or the extruder motor begins to make clicking sounds, or if there are material deficiencies in the structure of your model, follow the steps from this manual.
-Cleaning the nozzle is a way to keep it in perfect condition and extend its lifespan.
+If you notice problems with extrusion – the material cannot be loaded, or the extruder motor begins to make clicking sounds, or if there are material deficiencies in the structure of your model, the nozzle may be clogged.
+Cleaning the nozzle in acetone is a way to keep it in perfect condition and extend its lifespan.

 The Zortrax M Series includes two printer models right now: the M200 and the M300.
 These printers are similar in terms of design and technology.
 The most important difference is their size: the M200 has a 200x200x180mm workspace, whereas the M300 has an increased 300x300x300mm workspace.

 Therefore, maintenance and repair work can be carried out in the same manner with both models.
 The following manual shows M200 maintenance work.
 For the M300, these procedures look the same.